mcrumm/puppet-hhvm/README.md

 puppet-hhvm
 ===========

 Build HHVM from source for Ubuntu.
 This process can take over an hour..
+Only tested on Ubuntu 13.10

 Designed to work in conjuction with a nginx module.